arminlinzbauer/gulpex/README.md

 <sup>1</sup>&nbsp;Source maps **enabled** by default, no compression.\
 <sup>2</sup>&nbsp;Source maps **disabled** by default, minified.
 Creates `*.min.*` files.\

+Running `gulp` without any arguments will trigger the `deploy` task once.

 ## CONFIGURATION

 To modify how GulpEx behaves and to tell GulpEx what JS-Bundles to generate & what SASS/SCSS files to compile, you can add or change the configuration object that is passed as a second parameter to the gulpex-function in your `gulpfile.js`.